voedger/voedger-internals/server/design/sequences.md

 - for each key in flushValues remove key from s.toBeFlushed if values are the same
 - Unlock s.toBeFlushedMu

+Error handling:

-Error handling: Handle errors with retry mechanism (500ms wait) */ func (s *sequencer) flusher(ctx context.Context) {
+- Handle errors with retry mechanism (500ms wait)
+- Retry mechanism must check `ctx` parameter, if exists */ func (s *sequencer) flusher(ctx context.Context) {
   // ...